angadhn/MySite/_notes/Space Data Center Analysis.md

 Our radiator mass analysis reveals the fundamental constraint limiting Starcloud's single-launch architecture.
 The calculations are summarised below, where the pessimistic launch cost is based on a $100M Starship launch and an optimistic cost uses Starcloud's $5M launch cost assumption:

-{%marginnote 'radiator-table' "Mass-based launch requirements for radiator technologies." %}
+{%marginnote 'radiator-table' "ISS radiators launch manifest based on mass estimates." %}

 | Radiator Technology | Launches | Optimistic Cost ($) | Pessimistic Cost ($) |
 | ------------------- | -------- | ------------------- | -------------------- |